azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sourcesOfResources.md

 * They are not actively maintained and therefore do not include all of the new functionality
 * They do not cover all of the services available on Azure

-In this lab we will create templates from some of the other major sources of resource type information to speed up the templating process and enable infrastructure as code deployments for some of the newer or more exotic services available on the Azure platform.
+In this lab we will create templates from some of the other major sources of resource type information to speed up the templating process and enable us to deply infrastructure as code for some of the higher value services available on the Azure platform, or to make use of newer functionality.

 1. First we will use the export functionality from the portal immediately prior to submission
 1. We will then use the semi-hidden ARM template editor in the portal
 1. Finally we will leverage some of the IP on the Azure quickstart templates on GitHub

-## A. Web Apps
+## Exporting templates from the portal

 This is a good lab to talk about API versions and the reference documentation.

 We'll see that the snippets are outdated and missing certain new capabilities.
 We will use the export to get a more up to date version, and in combination with the reference material we will then update the template to create the parameterisation options that we want for our standardised deployment.

-### Examining the snippets and comparing against the reference documentation
+### Comparing snippets against the reference documentation

 Let's look at the snippets for web apps.
 When you create a web app, it also needs an app service plan.

 * Create a new azuredeploy.json template in a lab2a folder.
-* Add in two new snippets:
+* Add in two new snippets to your array of resources:
   * arm-plan
   * arm-webapp

+You will have to have a comma between the resources to avoid the telltale red lines that signify a syntax error.

-You will notice that the API versions for both are a little old:
+Look at the apiVersion property for the two resource and you will notice that the API versions for both are a little old:

 **Resource.Provider/type** | **Snippet apiVersion**
 Microsoft.Web/serverfarms | 2014-06-01